 - Reusable Chisel Snippets

-Schuyler received a Ph.D in Computer Engineering from Boston University in 2016 where his thesis focused on a simultaneous multithreaded model of neural network computation with a hardware accelerator demonstrating this model.
+I received my Ph.D in Computer Engineering from Boston University in 2016 where I developed a simultaneously multithreaded model of neural network computation using the neural network accelerator referenced above (DANA).